peteroupc/peteroupc.github.io/graphics.md

 - The following 3-D graphics capabilities, typical of the late 1990s, are within the spirit of this specification: Z buffering (depth buffering), bilinear filtering, flat shading, Gouraud shading, perspective correction,[^6] per-vertex specular highlighting, per-vertex depth-based fog, line drawing, two-texture blending, edge antialiasing (smoothing), MIP mapping, source alpha blending, and destination alpha blending.[^51] Software that is as performant as hardware meeting the requirements and recommendations of the _PC 99 System Design Guide_ sections 14.27 to 14.34, except for the screen resolution, frame rate, and double buffering requirements, is recommended.
 Stencil buffers, bump mapping, environment mapping, and three- or four-texture blending are borderline "classic-graphics" capabilities.
 Bilinear filtering and edge antialiasing are optional under this specification.
 - This specification allows for:
-    - Prerendered graphics (as in _Space Quest 5_, _Myst_, or the original _Final Fantasy VII_ on PlayStation), to simulate showing more triangles or vertices at a time than otherwise allowed.
+    - Prerendered graphics (as in _Space Quest 5_, _Myst_, or the original _Final Fantasy VII_ on PlayStation), to simulate showing highly detailed imagery.
     - Drawing a 3-D graphic as a [**_voxel mesh_**](https://blog.danielschroeder.me/blog/voxel-renderer-objects-and-animation) (formed from point samples in 3-D, rather than 2-D, called _voxels_), as long as the triangle limits are respected.
 - The following are not within the spirit of this challenge:
     - Displaying more than 20,000 triangles at a time (per frame), even for higher screen resolutions.
 Most 3-D video games before 2000 displayed well fewer than that, but there may be exceptions, such as arcade games for the SEGA Model 3.
-    - Phong shading, ray-traced graphics, and path-traced graphics, which were too slow for real-time graphics in the 20th century.
+    - Phong shading (per-pixel specular highlighting), ray-traced graphics, and path-traced graphics, which were too slow for real-time graphics in the 20th century.
 - It wasn't until 1995 that 3-D video cards became widely available for consumer PCs.[^52] In 3-D video games for PCs "[i]n 1995/1996, it was not uncommon to have 30-50% of the game screen filled with polygons without textures" (according to an [**article**](https://retro.swarm.cz/s3-virge-325-vx-dx-gx-gx2-series-of-early-3d-accelerators-deep-dive/) that compared _Havoc_ [1995] with _Mortal Kombat 4_ [1997]).
 - This specification is not centered on video games that offer "3-D vision" (see note under "Frame rate"), given how rare they were before 2000.